 Such questions are never ending!
-Everyone is so crazy about how to find your passion and purpose in life but they don’t really know how to find it.
+Everyone is so crazy about how to find your passion and purpose in life but they don’t really know how to do it.
 And even if you find it, then how to kick start your passion.

 I love public speaking, writing and helping others to become their better versions.
-And this is not something that I got enlightened with one fine day.
+And this is not something that I got enlightened with on one fine day.

 It is something I have developed over a period of time by experimenting and exposing myself to new things in life.